 Faster Than a Spitfire — Down Low

 It was also pleasant to fly.
 Whirlwind pilots reported the controls were light, the visibility excellent, and the aircraft surprisingly stable as a gun platform.
 The cannons hit hard.
-Twice during 1941 a single Whirlwind shot down two Bf 109s in one engagement.
+On 6 August 1941, four Whirlwinds on an anti-shipping strike were intercepted by a large formation of Bf 109s — and claimed three of them destroyed without loss.

 The Engine That Killed It